Mumrah213/electrical-measurements/README.md

 uv run pytest            # or: pytest
 ```

-The backend, storage layer, and GUI worker are all tested headlessly, including
-tests that exercise a real `QThread`.
-Qt tests can be run without a display:

 ```bash
 QT_QPA_PLATFORM=offscreen pytest
 ```

-## Docker
+## Docker - not for PyQt based GUI

 ```bash
 docker build -t emeas .
 docker run --rm emeas
 ```

-To use real GPIB hardware inside a container, the host's VISA backend and
+To use GPIB hardware inside a container, the host's VISA backend and
 USB-GPIB device need to be made available to the container.
-The dummy backend
-requires no additional setup.